MichaelCade/90DaysOfDevOps/Days/day36.md

 Before git was around Client-Server was the defacto method for version control.
 An example of this would be [Apache Subversion](https://subversion.apache.org/) which is an open source version control system founded in 2000.

-In this model of Client-Server version control, the first step the developer downloads the source code, the actual files from the server.
-This doesnt remove the conflicts but it does remove the complexity of the conflicts and how to resolve them.
+In this model of Client-Server version control, the first step the developer downloads the source code and the actual files from the server.
+This doesn't remove the conflicts but it does remove the complexity of the conflicts and how to resolve them.

 ![](Images/Day36_Git12.png)

-Now for example lets say we have two developers working on the same files and one wins the race and commits or uploads their file back to the server first with their new changes.
+Now for example let's say we have two developers working on the same files and one wins the race and commits or uploads their file back to the server first with their new changes.
 When the second developer goes to update they have a conflict.

 ![](Images/Day36_Git13.png)

-So now the Dev needs to pull down the first devs code change next to theirs check and then commit once those conflicts have been settled.
+So now the Dev needs to pull down the first devs code change next to their check and then commit once those conflicts have been settled.

 ![](Images/Day36_Git15.png)